Minnesela, South Dakota: Later history and today

 In 1957, the town's flour mill was torn down.
 In 1960, Spaulding's cabin was donated to the Tri-State Museum in Belle Fourche.
 The house was then remodeled by the Lions Club, and in 2006, the house was moved to the Tri-State Museum.
 The house was again remodeled in the spring of 2007, and the cabin opened to the public on June 14, 2007.

 The Minnesela Hotel is the only building still standing.
 The townsite is now a small farming community just outside Belle Fourche.
 In 1999, a sign was placed by the Butte County Historical Society on the former spot of the Minneselan post office and store.

 Geography

-Minnesela is located on the Great Plains, approximately three miles southeast of Belle Fourche, Butte County, South Dakota.
-It is about 10 miles north of the Black Hills.
+Minnesela was located on the Great Plains, approximately 3 mi southeast of Belle Fourche, South Dakota and about 10 mi north of the Black Hills.
 The town was located on the banks of the Lower Redwater River, over which the Minnesela Bridge crosses.